Your source for Ohio cannabis

 Though marijuana flower may be legally purchased by cardholders, it cannot be smoked.
 Under Ohio law, marijuana can be consumed only in oils, tinctures, edibles, patches, and through non-combustion means, such as vaporization of plant form.

 While the laws governing cardholder use are still being written, the HB 523, the bill which became the Ohio Medical Marijuana Control Program, does not “require any public place to accommodate a registered cardholder's use of medical marijuana [or] prohibit any public place from accommodating a registered cardholder's use of medical marijuana.”

 How Do I Get a Job in the Ohio Medical Marijuana Industry?▼▲

 Ohio has not finalized rules for registering employees to work at dispensaries just yet, though, according to the draft rules, a person will be required to submit their fingerprints for a background check and will be issued an associate key badge from the Board of Pharmacy.
 The fees and exact processes have not been determined at this time.

-As of August 2018, cannabis delivery is to be done between caregiver and patient or from a producer to a dispensary.
-Patients cannot have medical marijuana delivered from a dispensary to their home.
+As of August 2018, cannabis delivery is to be done between caregiver and cardholder or from a producer to a dispensary.
+Cardholders cannot have medical marijuana delivered from a dispensary to their home.